mixpanel/docs/pages/docs/pricing/billing.md

 Mixpanel’s default pricing option is based on events because it is a better option for the majority of customers.
 Mixpanel also offers an MTU-based Enterprise plan, which **starts at $10,000 per year** and isn’t available online.
 If you are interested in learning more about it, [contact our sales team](https://mixpanel.com/contact-us/sales/).

-If you are an existing customer on an MTU plan, refer to our legacy MTU Pricing Guide.
+If you are an existing customer on an MTU plan, refer to our MTU Pricing Guide.

 ### Is old event data billed when imported to Mixpanel?